dask/distributed/docs/source/resources.rst

 You can also use resources with Dask collections, like arrays and delayed objects.
-You can annotate operations on collections with specific resources that should be required perform the computation using the dask annotations machinery.
+You can annotate operations on collections with specific resources that should be required to perform the computation using the dask annotations machinery.

 .. code-block:: python